Lukoil Logo

 2008 – today

-The Lukoil logo combines minimalism, oil industry symbolism, and a powerful visual image highlighting the brand’s energy and strength.
+The Lukoil logo combines minimalism, oil-industry symbolism, and a powerful visual image to highlight the brand’s energy and strength.
 The primary focus is on the bright red color, which creates a sense of activity and dynamism, while the white details add contrast.

 The second element is the text “LUKOIL,” rendered in a strict, bold sans-serif font.
 The clear lines of the font emphasize reliability and legibility.
-A special detail is the letter “O,” replaced with a droplet, which highlights the center of the name and refers to the company’s core activity — the production of petroleum products.
-The shine on the droplet adds depth, making it visually expressive.
+A special detail is the letter “O,” replaced with a droplet, which highlights the center of the name and refers to the company’s core activity, the production of petroleum products.
+The droplet’s shine adds depth, making it visually expressive.

 The red background, uniting all parts of the logo, symbolizes power and energy, while the white letters create balance and add purity and clarity.
 This combination emphasizes the company’s confidence and strong presence in the industry.